MicrosoftDocs/quantum-docs/articles/concepts-qir.md

 # Quantum Intermediate Representation

 Quantum Intermediate Representation (QIR) is an intermediate representation which serves as a common interface between programming languages for gate-based quantum computing and target quantum computation platforms.
-QIR is based on the popular open source [LLVM](https://llvm.org/) compiler toolchain.
-QIR specifies a set of rules for representing quantum programs using a language and hardware agnostic format within the LLVM IR.
+QIR specifies a set of rules for representing quantum programs using a language and hardware agnostic format within the LLVM IR compiler toolchain.
 The QIR is a project developed by the QIR Alliance of which Microsoft is one of its members.

 ## What is an intermediate representation?